ucan-wg/spec/README.md

 Abilities MAY be organized in a hierarchy with enums.
 A common example is superuser access ("anything") on a file system.
 Another is read vs write access, such that in an HTTP context `WRITE` implies `PUT`, `PATCH`, `DELETE`, and so on.
 Organizing potencies this way allows for adding more options over time in a backwards-compatible manner, avoiding the need to reissue UCANs with new resource semantics.

-Abilities MUST NOT be case sensitive, and MUST be namespaced by at least one path segment.
-For instance, `http/PUT` and `foo/PUT` MUST be treated as unique from each other.
+Abilities MUST NOT be case sensitive.
+For example, `http/post`, `http/POST`, `HTTP/post`, `HTTP/POST`, and `hTtP/pOsT` MUST all mean the same ability.

+There MUST be at least one path segment as a namespace.
+For example, `http/PUT` and `db/PUT` MUST be treated as unique from each other.

-The only reserved ability MUST be `"*"`.
-This MAY be used as part of the action for resources (such as `my`), but MAY NOT be available as part of others.
+The only reserved ability MUST be the unnamespaced [`"*"` or "superuser"](#41-superuser), which MUST be allowed on any resource.

 #### Examples